 Empire waist

-An empire waist is what is traditionally thought of as pregnancy wear and, if you do have a round tummy, it can be an unflattering option.
+These work for some women but not for others.
+An empire waist is traditionally considered pregnancy wear, and if you do have a round tummy, it can be an unflattering option.

-That’s because an empire waist will generally highlight the area just below your bust, which tends to be the slimmest point on your torso if you have a bit of a belly.
+But, if your belly is wider – so kind of a muffin top – rather than sticking out at the front, it can definitely work.
+That’s because an empire waist generally highlights the area just below your bust, which is often the slimmest point on your torso if you have a bit of a belly.

 Choose tops that emphasize your bust

-That way the eye will be drawn upwards rather than to your tummy, and often you find if you have a bit of a belly, you have a great bust.
+Do choose tops that emphasize your bust rather than your waistline.
+That way, the eye will be drawn upwards rather than to your tummy, and often, if you have a bit of a belly, you have a great bust.
+Just make sure you wear a well-fitting bra.

 Tops that create long vertical lines